 Prior to this offering, there has been no public market for our common stock or Tradeable Warrants.
-We have applied to have our common stock and Tradeable Warrants listed on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively.
-This offering is contingent upon final approval of our listing application with The Nasdaq Stock Market LLC ("Nasdaq").
-There can be no assurance that we will be successful in listing our common stock and Tradeable Warrants on The Nasdaq Capital Market.
-We have not and do not intend to apply for listing of the Non-tradeable warrants on any exchange or market.
+Our common stock and Tradeable Warrants have been approved for listing on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively.
+We have not and do not intend to apply for listing of the Non-tradeable Warrants on any exchange or market.